Living Resource

 Local video workflow tool for next-frame prediction inference.
 Helps produce long, consistent video clips on constrained consumer hardware.

-License: Verify repo LICENSE before commercial use
+License: Stable version unspecified — verify repo LICENSE before commercial use

 Image inpainting